Trump Adviser Recommits to Nuclear Talks Alongside Re-Election Campaign

 During a forum hosted by the Meridian International Center in Washington on Wednesday, U.S. National Security Adviser Robert O’Brien addressed foreign ambassadors on threats facing his country.

-Asked about North Korea, O'Brien underlined that Washington won't take any notice of the domestic political calendar, while hoping that North Korean leader Kim Jong-un would stick to the commitment he made at the 2018 Singapore summit with Trump.
+Asked about North Korea, O'Brien underlined that Washington won't take any notice of the domestic political calendar, while hoping that North Korean leader Kim Jong-

 "I'm not sure that they're thrilled with the idea of having a nuclear North Korea, so I think it's in China's interest to work with us.
 They have been working with us and we'll continue to press them to do everything they can to help Chairman Kim realize the commitment he made in Singapore."